SATYANANDA YOGA® is a registered trademark of IYFM , to be used with permission

-They consider the philosophical systems of yoga – Tantra, Samkhya and Vedanta – and how these are applied in the Satyananda Yoga system.
+In Yogic Studies 2a and 2b courses, students deepen their knowledge and experience of Satyananda Yoga.
+The Yogic Studies 2 modules outline the philosophical systems of yoga – Tantra, Samkhya and Vedanta – and how these are applied in the Satyananda system of Yoga.

-They also explore concepts within yogic philosophy and yogic psychology, which includes studying Patanjali’s Yoga Sutras and the Bhagavad Gita.
+Further on Yogic Studies 2 explores concepts within yogic philosophy and yogic psychology, which includes studying Patanjali’s Yoga Sutras and the Bhagavad Gita.
+And also explored is the Chakra System in theory and practice.

-YS2 is a 26-week course which includes two fourteen day residential sessions.
-Between sessions students are expected to commit to daily home practice, to maintain and submit a home practice diary, and complete a number of written assignments.
+Between the residential periods students are expected to commit to a regular home practice, maintain and regularly submit a home practice diary and complete a number of written assignments.

 Experienced Satyananda Yoga teachers from Europe and Bihar Yoga Bharati (Institute for Advanced Yogic Sciences, India) will conduct and assess the course.